-- Low carbon – Global stocks with a lower carbon exposure than the broader market
+1. Low carbon – Global stocks with a lower carbon exposure than the broader market

-- Cleantech – Cleantech innovators in the developed world
+2. Cleantech – Cleantech innovators in the developed world

-- Human Rights – Global stocks with a positive record on human rights and corruption
+3. Human Rights – Global stocks with a positive record on human rights and corruption

-- Environment – Canadian stocks that prioritize environmental and social concerns
+4. Environment – Canadian stocks that prioritize environmental and social concerns

-- Government Securities – Canadian federal bonds with AAA rating
+5. Government Securities – Canadian federal bonds with AAA rating

-And this investment option also provides its own diversification options with its client-assessment:
+And this investment option also provides its own diversification options with its client-assessment.

 Personally, the socially responsible portfolio was very appealing.

-Wealthsimple Offers Halal Investing
+Halal Investing Is Available